A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

-- If we can shift $\beta$ $k<m$ times in order to hang one extremity of $\beta$ to one extremity of $\alpha$, then both arcs $\alpha$ and $\beta[k]$ belong to the same slice in the Auslander-Reiten quiver of $Q$.
-We can show that there exists a morphism in the module category from $X_\alpha$ to $X_\beta[k]$ with the article of Baur and Torkildsen \cite[Paragraphs 3.3 and 3.4]{BauTor}.

-- Else, there exists an $m$-ear $\gamma$ which does not cross $\alpha$ nor $\beta$.
-It suffices to cut along $\gamma$ and repeat as many times as necessary in order to reduce to the previous case. \end{enumerate} \end{enumerate} \end{proof}
+\item If $\beta$ is an $m$-diagonal corresponding to the object $X_\beta$ in the transjective part of the Auslander-Reiten quiver of $\mathcal{C}^{m}_{\tilde{A_n}}$. \begin{itemize} \item \cor{If $k=|i_\alpha-i_\beta| \leq m$, then we can show that there exists a morphism in the module category from $X_\alpha$ to $X_\beta[k]$ with the article of Baur and Torkildsen \cite[Paragraphs 3.3 and 3.4]{BauTor}.} \item \cor{Else, there exists an $m$-ear $\gamma$ which does not cross $\alpha$ nor $\beta$.
+It suffices to cut along $\gamma$ and repeat as many times as necessary in order to reduce to the previous case.} \end{itemize} \end{enumerate} \end{enumerate} \end{proof}